By David Deady

 How to Use Generative AI to Map the Talent Market

-Leveraging AI for talent market insights isn’t just about running a few quick searches.
+Leveraging AI for talent market intelligence isn’t just about running a few quick searches.
 It’s about being strategic with your prompts and smart about validation.
-Glen Cathey emphasizes that AI works best when recruiters treat it like a tool – not a crystal ball.

-Here’s a step-by-step guide to making the most of generative AI in your market analysis:
+Here’s a step-by-step guide to making the most of generative AI in your market analysis, the kind of workflow AI training for recruiters can help build into day-to-day sourcing practice:

 Start by selecting AI solutions that offer internet connectivity and access to real-time data.
 Some top picks include: